wittawatj/cadgan/README.md

 * Results will be saved in `expr_results_path`
 * `data_path` should point to where you store all your input data
 * `problem_model_path` will be used for storing various pre-trained models (warning: this can be quite large)
+* see comment in settings.ini for more details

 We provide an example script to run CADGAN in `ex/run_gkmm.py`